-The College is seeking to enhance these controls through a formal risk-management process involving the further development of a risk register.
-The relevant individuals in the College will be charged with responsibility for evaluating the risks coming within their areas of responsibility and advising on the nature of the risk, the probability of occurrence and severity of impact, as well as steps taken to mitigate the risk.
-Through the risk register, the College will seek to identify and manage risks.
+The College conducts a formal risk-management process through maintenance and review of a risk register.
+The relevant individuals in the College are charged with responsibility for evaluating the risks within their areas of responsibility and advising on the nature of the risk, the probability of occurrence and severity of impact, as well as steps taken to mitigate the risk.
+Through the risk register, the College seeks to identify and manage risks.
 However, the nature of the College's activities is such that the College is faced with a large number of risks, not all of which can be mitigated.